 Table of Contents

 7Up is a soft drink with no caffeine content.
-This aerated drink is flavored by lemon and lime and is popular because of its refreshing quality and great taste.
-It is available in cans, glass bottles and pet bottles of several sizes.
-7Up has several variants to its name and some of them are as follows-
+This aerated drink is flavored with lemon and lime and is popular because of its refreshing quality and great taste.
+It is available in several sizes of cans, glass bottles, and pet bottles.
+7Up has several variants to its name, and some of them are as follows-

 - Tropical 7 Up – This variant of 7Up has the distinctive flavor of mango/pineapple.
-It was launched in the consumer market as a time-limited product in the year 2014.
-Its success forced the company to re-launch it with a new branding in the year 2015.
+It was launched in the consumer market as a time-limited product in 2014.
+Its success forced the company to re-launch with a new branding in 2015.

-- Diet 7 Up – This version of diet soda was introduced as Like for the first time in the year 1963 and was later discontinued.
-In the year 1970, it was introduced with a new formulation.
+- Diet 7 Up – This diet soda version was introduced as Like for the first time in 1963 and was later discontinued.
+In the year 1970, a new formulation was introduced.

-- 7 Up Retro – This variation was introduced during the season finale of the popular show The Apprentice in the year 2011.
+- 7 Up Retro – This variation was introduced during the season finale of The Apprentice in 2011.
 Its formulation includes sugar instead of HFCS for its sweetener.
 It is available in 12-oz cans and glass bottles.

-- 7 Up Ten – This blend was launched in the year 2013 and contains 10 calories.
+- 7 Up Ten – This blend was launched in 2013 and contains ten calories.
 Ten variations of this drink were introduced side by side.
-The blend was created using fructose corn-syrup and acesulfame potassium and aspartame were added in order to sweeten it.
+The blend was created using fructose corn syrup, acesulfame potassium, and aspartame, which was added to sweeten it.